x-crowbar-x/PyBye/README.md

 Log-out program for Linux desktop.
 ****
 ![Screenshot](/Screenshot/PyBye-window.png "Main window")
-Unfortunately I am not able to update the screenshot for now, as I had to temporarily move from Qtile to Gnome, on which it does not looks as intended.
-Basicly, it now has animations on mouse hover and focus, as well as big circular buttons.
+Unfortunately I am not able to update the screenshot for now, as I had to temporarily move from Qtile to Gnome, on which it does not look as intended.
+Basically, it now has animations on mouse hover and focus, as well as big circular buttons.
 ****
 ## What you need to know